andraspatka/Sapivents/README.md

 RecyclerView.Adapter used for listing Events.

 ## [DateTime.java](https://github.com/andraspatka/Sapivents/blob/development/app/src/main/java/szamtech/fejer_patka/ms/sapientia/ro/sapivents/beans/DateTime.java)
-I had a lot of trouble finding built-in Date class which isn't deprecated and is already supported in Android 6.0 (sdk level 23) <br/>
+I had a lot of trouble finding a built-in Date class which isn't deprecated and is already supported in Android 6.0 (sdk level 23) <br/>
 <b>So I decided to write my own</b><br/>
 I store the date in the following format: <b>YYYY-MM-DDThh:mm</b><br/>
 The goal for this class is to have the DateTime be <b>ONLY</b> a string when Serialized <br/>
-I do have year, month, day, hour, minutes attributes as well, but these are transient, which means that they will be ignored during serialization
+I do have year, month, day, hour, minutes attributes as well, but these are transient, which means that they will be ignored during serialization.
+That was the dream, but along the way things got complicated and only a severely gutted version of my DateTime class got included in the final project.